Evaluating Web Site Performance

 • Retest site features periodically.

-1. Download the desired Web page from the Web server to your computer, if necessary, to work with the most current version of the page.
+1. Download the desired Web page from the Web server to your computer to work with the most current version of the page.

 2. Update the Web page.